idelfonsog2/idelfonsog2.github.io/README.md

 - Leading story reviews with business stakeholders
 - Minimize technical support feedback loop and hardware issues by integrating the IT support system and the hardware's SDK for troubleshooting.
 - Develop new applications which include flows, features, and hotfixes utilizing the repository, injection, and modularizing patterns.
-- Communicate end-to-end architecture and evaluate technical decisions as the project progress
+- Diagram end-to-end architecture and evaluate technical decisions as the project progress
 - Build internal and external business partners relationships to clarify concerns and discuss possible approaches about current and upcoming projects
 - Work on legacy project in order to maintain backwards compability for new features
 - Assisting on developing hybrid applications projects